 - Few pinches geera

-- In a blender, combine medium onion, head of garlic, thyme leaves, pepper, and ¼ cup water.
+- Make the fresh seasoning: In a blender, combine onion, garlic, thyme leaves, pepper, and ¼ cup water.
 Blend until smooth and thick like a smoothie.

 - Wash and clean chicken (see below).
-Remove fat, chop into 3-inch pieces.
+Remove excess pieces of fat, chop into 3-inch pieces.
 Pat dry with paper towel, set aside.

-- Add 2 tbsp of the seasoning to chicken plus 1 tsp curry powder.
+- Season the chicken: Add 2 tbsp of the seasoning to chicken plus 1 tsp curry powder.
 Massage into meat, let it rest for ½ hour minimum.
 Store remaining seasoning in a container in fridge for use in another recipe.

-- In a bowl, mix 4 heaping tbsp fresh seasoning, 4 tbsp masala, 3 tsbp curry powder, ½ tsp geera, and ⅓ cup water into a paste.
+- Make the seasoning paste: In a small bowl, mix 4 heaping tbsp of the fresh seasoning, 4 tbsp masala, 3 tsbp curry powder, ½ tsp geera, and ⅓ cup water into a paste.

-- Heat an iron pot with 6 tbsp oil.
+- Fry masala paste: Heat a heavy bottomed pot on medium heat, add 6 tbsp oil.
 Add masala-curry powder paste and fry for 2-3 minutes, stirring constantly until mixture looks darker and not watery .

-- Cover pot and let chicken cook for 15-20 minutes on medium heat stirring every once in a while.
-Remove lid and allow water from chicken to evaporate.
-Chicken will then start to look "dry."
-Add salt and turn chicken.
+- Bounjay the chicken: Add chicken to pot and stir to coat with masala-curry powder mixture.
+Add salt, cinnamon, and clove here.
+Cover pot and let chicken cook for 15-20 minutes on medium heat stirring every once in a while.
+Chicken will spring its own water.
+Remove lid and allow water from chicken to reduce until there is only a little gravy.
+Let the masala dry cook onto the chicken.

-- Add enough boiling water to cover chicken.
+- Add water and continue to cook the curry: At this point, add just enough boiling water to cover the chicken.

 - Add tomato paste, and chopped potatoes, cover with lid.